Repository Management with Nexus

 Every capability can be inspected and configured by selecting it in the list and using the tabs underneath the list.

 The Summary tab displays the Type of the capability as well as optionally the Description, the Category and the Repository.
 The Notes field can be used to provide a descriptive text about the capability or any other notes related to it and can be persisted by pressing the Save button.
+The Discard link can be used to reset any changes in the tab.

 The Status tab displays a text message that details the status of the capability and any potential problems with the configuration.
 Depending on the capability, the reasons can vary widely.
 For example, the Secure Central capability requires Nexus to run on a JVM with specific security features.
 If the JVM is not suitable, an error message with further details is displayed in the Status column.